Prepare

 Receive Your Form I-20

-Once accepted, you will receive a Form I-20 from our designated school official (DSO).
-DSOs are here to help you understand and follow the rules for studying in the United States.
+Once you have been accepted and paid your seat deposit, your Designated School Official (DSO) will work to complete and issue your Form I-20.
+The DSO is here to help you understand and follow the rules for studying in the United States.

 Pay Your I-901 SEVIS Fee